mostafachegeni/Oracle_database/README.md

 7. **Scheduled Job**
     >   1- Alarm_Locks (OS Scheduled Job): setting an OS Alarm for "Locking Sessions" to be reported \
-    >   2- Alarm_Long_Running (OS Scheduled Job): setting an OS Alarm for "Long Running SQLs" to be reported
+    >   2- Alarm_Long_Running (OS Scheduled Job): setting an OS Alarm for "Long-Running SQLs" to be reported

     >   3- Copy_Table_Stale_Stats (DB Scheduled Job): copying the statistics of new partitions to partitions with stale statistics \
     >   4- Gather_Table_Stale_Stats (DB Scheduled Job): gathering statistics of partitions with stale statistics \